-Whatever size your garden is, wild flowers are a huge benefit and you can make a wild flower meadow in a couple of metres of space if you want to.
-Sometimes people worry that wild flowers only look good for a few months in the summer, but if your space allows, one of the best ways of making it look well looked after is to mow very neat paths through it and around it.
+Whatever size your garden is, wildflowers are a huge benefit and you can make a native wildflower meadow in a couple of metres of space if you want to.
+Sometimes people worry that wildflowers only look good for a few months in the summer, but if your space allows, one of the best ways of making it look well looked after is to mow very neat paths through it and around it.

 The benefits are brilliant for the wildlife and for you.
 Exchange all that grass-mowing time for a once-a-year trim and you can spend all those hours enjoying the amazing butterflies, hoverflies, and bees feasting on your patch.

 Wiggly Wigglers’ Wildflowers in Pots are perfect to give your wildflower patch a great kickstart, they’re cheaper than wildflower turf, larger than plug plants and grow quicker than wildflower seed.
 Add these more mature plants to your borders or into your grass or meadow especially when you want to feature a particular plant.

 If you are considering creating a native wildflower meadow you will need a sunny area where grass grows thinly and the soil is poor.
 The best wild meadows are sheep-grazed downlands on impoverished turf.
 Trying to create a meadow from an existing modern close-cut and fertilised lawn will need a lot of preparation, but it can be done by scarifying it and removing all the clippings as these would add unwanted nitrogen to the ground.
 All coarse perennial weeds need to be removed before you start.
 If too many nettles, docks and thistles dominate, they may take over and it is difficult to weed a newly sown wildflower meadow.
 Don’t expect much from new ground in the first year, but poppies and cornflowers are good species for first-year pleasure.